medeirosjoaquim/encode64/README.md

 # encode64
 Encode string with base64

-If you want to use strong passwords but don't wanna count with memory, create a set of simple words that you remember and use this script to convert the simple pass to a strong one.
+If you want to use strong passwords but don't wanna count with your memory you can create a simple password that you easy remember and use this script to convert the simple pass to a strong one.

 It takes your input, encodes and copy the output to your clipboard for 3 seconds (or as much as you wanna set) and then auto-erases it.